TLChilton/romeoJuliet/README.md

 ## What I added
 * Ability to read the entire text
 * Ability to store bookmarks
-* Ability to start the text from a bookmart
+* Ability to start the text from a bookmark
 * Error handling
 * User prompts and stylistic upgrades
 ## Future Updates